Hayes & Harlington railway station: Locale

 Harlington is a green-buffered enlarged village whose south is the Bath Road which has major hotels as part of a cluster of Heathrow Airport Hotels the settlement merges into Hayes in the north which has two retail/regular commercial centres, the closer High Street area immediately adjoins the station and continues due north, a similar further hub is the Uxbridge Road found 1 + 1/2 mi further to the north.

 Connections

-Buses serving the station are numbers 90, 140, 195, 278, 350, E6, H98, U4, U5, X140, N140 and school buses 696, 698.
-The letter abbreviations are for Ealing, Hounslow, Uxbridge, Express and Night services.
+London Buses routes 90, 140, 195, 278, 350, E6, H98, SL9, U4 and U5, school routes 696 and 698, and night route N140 serve the station.